LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

                                                               policy
 omp_multi_reduce_ordered                                      any OpenMP    OpenMP parallel multi-reduction with result
-                                                              policy        guaranteed to be reproducible. cuda/hip_multi_reduce_atomic                                  any CUDA/HIP  Parallel reduction in a CUDA/HIP kernel. policy        Multi-reduction may use atomic operations
+                                                              policy        guaranteed to be reproducible. cuda/hip_multi_reduce_atomic                                  any CUDA/HIP  Parallel multi-reduction in a CUDA/HIP kernel. policy        Multi-reduction may use atomic operations
                                                                             leading to run to run variability in the results.